Note: All opinions in this post are our own, and we receive no royalties for promoting any website.

 5. Vecteezy

-In short, Vecteezy has a ton: Millions of royalty-free vectors, images, stock photos, templates, and videos.
+In short, Vecteezy has a ton: Millions of free vectors, images, stock photos, templates, and videos.
+However, note that their free images all require attribution – more on that shortly.
 Beginning in 2008 as a vector platform, they expanded their library to include photos in 2020, and things continued growing from there.
 (Side note: We greatly prefer this site’s vectors, compared to Pixabay!)
 Their search function works great as well, which is always a plus.
 This is another one that has a paid Pro version, so be sure to toggle on that “Free License” option when searching for images.
-The free options do require attribution in the form of adding “vecteezy.com” somewhere in your photo or final piece though, so you can choose to pay for Pro to avoid that.
+The free options require attribution in the form of adding “vecteezy.com” somewhere in your photo or final piece though, so you can choose to pay for Pro to avoid that.
 Remember that to find images taken by photographers, you’ll want to filter out the AI-generated options as well – it’s accumulating a lot of those.

 6. Stockvault